All posts

 What Pilot Includes

-Pilot uses QuickBooks Online for all bookkeeping, which means full data portability — founders retain access to their QBO account and books if they switch providers.
-The Core plan includes a dedicated US-based bookkeeper, monthly P&L, balance sheet, and cash flow statements, and a custom chart of accounts.
+Pilot runs on QuickBooks Online, which is the real selling point.
+Your books live in QBO, you own them, and if you fire Pilot tomorrow your next CPA can pick up where they left off.
+The Core plan adds a dedicated US-based bookkeeper, monthly P&L, balance sheet, cash flow statements, and a custom chart of accounts.

 Pilot Limitations

 • Form 5472 for LLCs unconfirmed.
-The pricing page lists Form 5472 at $500/shareholder under C-Corps.
-Whether Pilot files Form 5472 for foreign-owned single-member LLCs (which also require it) is not confirmed on their website and requires direct verification.
+Their pricing page lists Form 5472 at $500/shareholder, but only under C-Corps.
+Whether they file it for foreign-owned single-member LLCs is unclear from the website.
+You'd need to ask directly.

 • Tax is separate from bookkeeping.
-Unlike doola, which bundles bookkeeping and tax filing, Pilot charges separately for each.
-A non-resident LLC founder on Pilot's Essentials plan ($99/mo) plus tax filing ($1,000/yr) pays a minimum of $2,188/yr — comparable to doola's Tax and Compliance tier but without formation or registered agent services.
+Pilot Essentials ($99/mo) plus tax filing ($1,000/yr) runs at least $2,188/yr, which is close to doola's Tax and Compliance tier but without formation or registered agent.

 • Multi-currency.
-Not explicitly documented, though Pilot integrates with Wise, suggesting some international payment handling capability.
+Not documented, though Pilot integrates with Wise, which hints at some international payment handling.

 • Not a public accounting firm.
-Pilot states it does not provide services requiring a public accountancy license, which means certain audit-level work is outside their scope.
+Pilot explicitly excludes services requiring a public accountancy license.
+Audit-level work is out of scope.

 What does DIY bookkeeping look like for a non-resident LLC?

-The third path is self-managed bookkeeping using accounting software.
-The Xero vs QuickBooks comparison for international LLCs maps the two primary options in detail.
+The third path is doing it yourself with accounting software.
+The Xero vs QuickBooks comparison covers both platforms in detail.

 DIY Pricing (Software Only)